crodriguez4443/dende-arts-site/src/blog/how-to-do-a-bridge-back-bend-for-non-gymnasts/index.md

-Since this document does not contain song lyrics in Portuguese and English, I cannot convert it into the specified table format.
-The document appears to be a detailed guide about performing a bridge (back bend) exercise, with multiple sections, images, and instructional text.
+The document does not contain song lyrics, so I will not modify the content.
+The markdown document appears to be a detailed guide about performing a back bridge or bridge exercise, with instructions, images, and tips for proper technique.

-Would you like me to help you with something else related to this document, such as formatting or reviewing its content?